Quark-Gluon Plasma and Topological Quantum Fields Theory: General Features

 \subsection{Nearly Perfect Liquid}

 It is worth stressing that since the low energy effective theory is dominated by the topological terms, so in principle, there is no strict concepts of metric and energy, one may wonder why we can talk about the the energy-momentum tensor defined above.
 The reason is that the energy-momentum tensor defined above just describes classical flows or distributions of the charge and spin currents in the ground state gapped from the excitations, which are perfect fluids.
 Like the Hall fluids which have vanishing viscosity, if the low energy behavior of quark-gluon fluids here are solely governed by the topological terms, they have no viscosity either (completely perfect).
-When the excitation states coming from the non-topological terms are taken into account, internal frictions appear and the fluid becomes dissipation.
+It is a general property that the dissipationless of the topological term does not depend on that it is in Euclidean or Minkovski formalism.
+When the excitation states coming from the non-topological terms, i.e. Maxwell term, are taken into account, internal frictions appear and the fluid becomes dissipation.
+Strictly speaking, dissipation or broken time reversal appears only in Masubara but Minkovski formalism of the non-topological part of the theory.
 At temperature well below the gap which protects the topological order, the deviation from viscousless is small, so the fluids still behave nearly perfect.
 This property of the theory is associated with the fact (ii).

-The terminology {}``incompressible'' of the fluids is tantamount to {}``topological'', more precisely, since the partition function given by the topological fixed point action only depends on the topology of the manifold, so it is exactly responseless to the compressing or expanding the 3-volume of the manifold.
-As a result, the quantities like pressure and bulk viscosity of quark-gluon plasma are identically zero predicted from the lowest order topological theory.
+The terminology ``incompressible'' of the fluids is tantamount to ``topological'', more precisely, since the partition function given by the topological fixed point action only depends on the topology of the manifold, so it is exactly responseless to the compressing or expanding of the 3-volume of the manifold.
+As a result, the quantities like pressure and bulk viscosity of QGP are identically zero predicted from the lowest order topological theory.